skip to main content

 Policy 10000 – Student, Parent, Family and Community Engagement

-The purpose of this policy is to establish guidelines for the school system that endorse and encourage meaningful partnerships between and among schools, parents, families, and the community to support the social, emotional and academic growth of students.
+The purpose of this policy is to establish guidelines for the school system that promote and encourage meaningful partnerships between and among schools, parents, families, and the community to support the social, emotional and academic growth of students.

 Policy Document

-I. Policy Statement
+I. Policy Value Statement

-The Board of Education of Howard County believes that the well-being and academic achievement of children is a responsibility shared by parents, families, the school system, and the community.
+The Board of Education of Howard County (Board) believes that the well-being and academic achievement of children is a responsibility shared by parents, families, the school system, and the community.

 The Board recognizes the parent as a student’s first and lifelong teacher and that it is essential to create a welcoming climate to involve parents in educational decisions as primary advocates for their students.
 The Board is committed to cultivating an inclusive and nurturing learning community that engages all parents of students in the Howard County Public School System (HCPSS) regardless of demographic indicators and to promote parent engagement in their students’ education.